ealvarezj/DataScience-Portfolio/DS_Projects/master_thesis.md

 ## Data availability

 Data availability has become nowadays a topic of high relevance for most companies.
 Technologies like Data Mining are used to find interesting patterns in data that might well already been there, stored and archived or being generated on a daily basis.
 The learning dataset is composed of data coming from different sources.
-All parameters where collected for 313 different products, for which all 19 features where available.
+All parameters were collected for 313 different products, for which all 19 features were available.
 The resulting dataset is a mixture of continous and categorical variables.
 This dataset was used as the master dataset.
-Later on records from the feedback system where joined with the master dataset.
+Later on records from the feedback system were joined with the master dataset.